georgefikri/reactProjects/Readme.md

 # React Projects

-This repository contains all projects made with React.
+Welcome to the repository for all projects made with React.js!
+Here you'll find a list of all the projects we have created, as well as a brief description of each one.

 ## Table of Contents